Built-ins

 grid lines faint enough to be drawn on top of other shapes.
 The grid lines that go through

-, which is the center of the canvas, are slightly thicker.
+the point 50 50, which is the center of the canvas, are slightly thicker.
 The

 thickness of these grid lines is 0.2 units, which makes it easier to see the center of the